Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Unless you are short on sales staff and have too many leads to handle, you should reconsider asking for a budget upfront.
 As Pete Caputa writes on the HubSpot blog:

 “By asking this question up front, the salesperson runs the risk of turning off prospects, not getting a straight answer, or even starting a negotiation conversation before they’ve established value”

 Prospects stand to gain little by sharing accurate details about their budget with you.
 Most of the time, they don’t even know what their budget should be.
 Even if they do have a figure in mind, they often have no idea of the potential ROI of the project.

 Force them to share the budget upfront and you’ll end up selling them on the cost of the project, rather than the ROI.

-What you can do instead is to make budget a part of a conversation, rather than a initial sales pitch.
+What you can do instead is to make the budget a part of a conversation, rather than an initial sales pitch.
 Ask them questions such as:

-- What is the upside of investing in this solution - financially, personally, organizationally?
+- What is the upside of investing in this solution - financially, personally, and organizationally?

 - What would be a “good” result for you?
 What would be an “exceptional” result?

 - What are you currently spending to solve this problem?